iofoundry/ontology/supplychain/README.md

 SCRO.owl imports BFO-2020.owl, IOF.owl and IOF-AnnotationVocabulary.rdf (Imports folder).

-To open the maintenance WG ontology, perform the following steps:
+To open the Supply Chain ontology, perform the following steps:

 Clone or download the repository
-Navigate to the folder named Reference Ontology - Maintenance Working Group Right click the file named maintenance_wg_ontology_iofcore.owl, click "Open With" and choose "Protege".
+Navigate to the folder named SC Ontology
+Right click the file named SCRO.owl, click "Open With" and choose "Protege".
 Protege might prompt you to manually find some files that the ontology imports.
-All relevant files can be found in the imports folder.
+All relevant files can be found in the "Imports" folder.

 SCRO is currenlty in draft status and it is not officially released yet.